MASTER THESIS DEFENSE · APRIL 2026— I —

 Repo-wide Incremental Scan

-Re-scan only the changed scope between base/head for continuous security assurance.
+Re-scan only the changed code file between last scan and current codebase for continuous security assurance.

 Agentic AVR · Thesis Defense§ 3.1